Authority to make secondary legislation

 - where early commencement is necessary to avoid unfair commercial advantage being taken, or the purpose of the secondary legislation being defeated; or

 See the CabGuide for further details on the 28-day rule.

-7.98 A paper seeking Cabinet's agreement to a waiver of the 28-day rule must set out the reasons for seeking the waiver, and include recommendations in the standard form (see the CabGuide).
+7.102 A paper seeking Cabinet's agreement to a waiver of the 28-day rule must set out the reasons for seeking the waiver and include recommendations in the standard form (see the CabGuide).
 Each case will be considered on its merits.
-Cabinet will not grant a waiver of the 28-day rule unless there is good reason to do so.
+Cabinet will not grant a waiver of the 28-day rule, unless there is good reason to do so.

-7.99 The parliamentary counsel drafting the regulations will note any non-compliance with the 28-day rule when they certify the regulations as being in order for submission to Cabinet.
+7.103 The drafter of the secondary legislation will note any non-compliance with the 28-day rule when they certify the regulations as being in order for submission to Cabinet.
 The Cabinet Office also collects information on compliance with the 28-day rule.
 Where there appear to be ongoing difficulties in complying with the rule, the Cabinet Office will seek an explanation from the office of the Minister and the chief executive concerned to identify and resolve problems.

-7.100 All regulations must be printed, published, and notified in the New Zealand Gazette, as soon as they have been made.
-Publication in the legislative instruments series and notification in the New Zealand Gazette are the minimum publicity requirements for new regulations.
-Ministers and departments should consider what other steps may be needed to give adequate publicity to a particular law change.
+7.104 All secondary legislation made by Order in Council must be published on the legislation website and notified in the New Zealand Gazette, as soon as it has been made.
+This is done by the Parliamentary Counsel Office.
+These are the minimum publicity requirements for new secondary legislation.
+Ministers and agencies should consider what other steps may be needed to give adequate publicity to a particular law change.

 7.105 The Turning Policy Into Law Guide contains information on certifying, gazetting, and publishing regulations (see also paragraphs 1.50 - 1.52).